 I started Tales Told Out of School during the time that I was a department chair (2009-2014) to provide insight, lessons learned the hard way, and other support and advocacy for “middle management” faculty administrators like department chairs, school and program directors, and deans.

 With over ten years of administrative experience, I offer workshops and professional development services designed to promote collaboration and #academickindness in higher ed work environments.
 I have recently worked with colleagues at Hofstra University, the University of Missouri at St. Louis, and Carthage College.
-I was also a facilitator at the American Historical Association’s Workshop for Department Chairs.
+I have also been a facilitator at the American Historical Association’s Workshop for Department Chairs.

 My cv is available here.